 “Are you kidding?
 That’s great!
 That’ll be a good day for you to arrive.
 I’ll finish the hay cutting tomorrow, and today’s cutting will need to dry another day so I’ll have time to get the house ready for you that morning.”

-Wow.
+Ed dropped into a chair with a smile.
 He’d been biting back the words himself and was surprised to hear Joe actually say them.
-“I miss you too, Joe.”
-He smiled to himself.
+“I miss you too,” he murmured.
 “Staying busy helps.”